-Knowing how Vespasian was very careful with his money it is clear that the primary purpose was political: As the hated Nero hadn’t left a good impression on the population Vespasian was keen to show that emperors could also give as well as take.
+The structure of the Colosseum is incredible, particularly given its age.
+It leveraged the accumulated knowledge of Roman construction and building materials.
+Knowing how Emperor Vespasian was very careful with his money and with rebuilding the Empire, so it is clear that the primary purpose of the Colosseum was socio-political: As the hated Nero hadn’t left a good impression on the population Vespasian was keen to show that emperors could also give as well as take.
+The structure of the Colosseum and the activities within it were an opportunity to pull Roman society together.

-In order to construct the colosseum a skeleton framework of concentric piers and arches was built of Travertine lime stone.
+In order to construct the Colosseum, a skeleton framework of concentric piers and arches was built of Travertine limestone.
 These rings were linked with walls.
 Different materials were used throughout the structure according to their engineering qualities.
-For example pumice stone was mixed in with the cement used for vaults.
-The architecture of the Pantheon rebuilt some 40 years after the Colosseum had some similarities but also introduced innovations of its own.
+For example, pumice stone was mixed in with the cement used for vaults.
+The architecture of the Pantheon rebuilt by Hadrian some 40 years after the Colosseum had some similarities but also introduced innovations of its own.

 Seventy-six numbered entrance gates around the perimeter allowed the public access into the Amphitheatre.
 The numbering allowed individual spectators to choose the entrance closest to their allotted seat, just like at the Albert Hall in London.
 The inside of the arches and corridors were covered in elaborate plasterwork.
 This partly survived through to the Renaissance but only a very small portion is now left.
 It is not improbable that this plasterwork would have been painted but there is no remaining proof of this.
 A small area of geometric decoration is still visible in one of the entrance arches.